ITC-CRIB/geobench/Note.md

 # Possible improvements

-- Record process utilizations as log (not only system-wide)
+- [x] Record process utilizations as log (not only system-wide)
-- Reduce the load of while loop
+- [x] Reduce the load of while loop -> using asyncio
-- Record also other processes as log -> with different intensity with the spawned process (record at the end of each step)
+- [x] Record also other processes as log (record at the end of each step) -> record befor and after command execution
-- Keep record on the memory and record at the end of benchmark
+- [ ] Keep record on the memory and record at the end of benchmark
-- Handle the writing of output in case of error in both (Make sure the program is fail safe)
+- [ ] Handle the writing of output in case of error in both (Make sure the program is fail safe)
-- Check resource utilization of the software itself
+- [x] Check resource utilization of the software itself (CPU usage and threads are reduced significantly)
-- Make the graph coloring consistent for all graphs
+- [ ] Make the graph coloring consistent for all graphs